Celeste Bright Flaunts Her Amazing Figure In Skimpy Bikini, Shares Uplifting Message: ‘It’s All About Love’

 “Wowwww you are out of this world!!!” one fan wrote.

-“you are the medicine I need to pass this quarantine” added another.
+“You are the medicine I need to pass this quarantine” added another.

 Bright took to her Instagram stories to show fans some other glimpses from the photo shoot.
-One video gave a close-up image of the model wearing another equally revealing piece of swimwear.
+One video offered a close-up image of the model wearing another equally revealing piece of swimwear.
 The same colorful wall could be seen in the background as she adjusted her hair and zoomed the camera in and then panned back out again.

 In another post, she shared a clip of a colorful swimsuit hanging on a rack, then showed herself standing in front of a full-length mirror to show off two other bikinis.
-The images were taken in Miami, which Bright lists as her home base for her modeling career that doesn’t seem to have slowed down much despite the restrictions from the coronavirus that has thrown a wrench in international travel.
+The images were apparently taken in Miami, which Bright lists as her home base for her modeling career that doesn’t seem to have slowed down much despite the restrictions from the coronavirus that has thrown a wrench in international travel.

 Bright is no stranger to showing off online.
-As The Inquisitr reported, she has shown off a number of other revealing images, including another post back in February that also gave fans and up-close glimpse of her amazing bikini body.
-She also seems to have a penchant for bright colors, with a number of her other shoots showing off the same multi-colored motif that was seen in Friday’s shot.
+As The Inquisitr reported, she has shared a number of other revealing images, including another post back in February that also gave fans an up-close glimpse of her amazing bikini body.
+She also seems to have a penchant for bright colors, as she has done a number of other shoots where she showed off the same multicolored motif that was seen in Friday’s shot.